nickolitesla/TOPdesk-Notify/README.md

 - A TOPdesk API password (Use this link to setup - https://developers.topdesk.com/tutorial.html)
 - Teams Toolkit Extension in vscode

 After cloning the repository you will need a .env.teamsfx.local file in bot/src.
 You will need to at least provide a BOT_ID, BOT_PASSWORD, and TOPDESK_API_TOKEN.
 Not sure how to generate BOT_ID & BOT_PASSWORD; I haven't tried doing this without the Teams Toolkit yet so I will update once I know how this is done.

+You will need to run "npm i" in both the "TOPDesk Notify" & "bot" folder.

 After this step there are variables that will need changed; though I'm currently working on changing the way these variables are set - getting user input instead of set in app.